MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 - Data bits: 8
 - Stop bits: 1
 - Com port: COM USB serial port(CH340)
+- Once the settings are done, give "Connection".
+Once the connection is established, "Status: Connected" message will be shown.

 | Note | To connect the system to the USB to RS485 converter, install CH340 driver|
 | :- | :- |